qoomon/gradle-git-versioning-plugin/README.md

 - `branch` specific version format definition.
     - `pattern` An arbitrary regex to match branch names (has to be a **full match pattern** e.g. `feature/.+` )
     - `versionFormat` An arbitrary string, see [Version Format & Placeholders](#version-format--placeholders)
+    - `property` A property definition to update the value of a property
+        - `pattern` An arbitrary regex to match property names
+        - `value` The definition of the new property value
+            - `pattern` An arbitrary regex to match property values
+            - `format` The new value format of the property, see [Version Format & Placeholders](#version-format--placeholders)
     - ⚠ **considered if...**
         * HEAD attached to a branch `git checkout <BRANCH>`<br>
         * Or branch name is provided by environment variable or command line parameter